Dear God (Avenged Sevenfold song)

-"Dear God" is a song by American heavy metal band Avenged Sevenfold.
-It was released as the fourth single from their self-titled fourth studio album.
+"Dear God" is a country rock song by American heavy metal band Avenged Sevenfold.
+It was released as the fourth single from their self-titled fourth studio album, and is the closing track on the album.

 Overview

 "Dear God" was released as the fourth single from the album.
-The song was a notable deviation from the band's usual heavy metal style, taking on more of a country feel.
-Johnny Christ has stated that the inspiration for the song came from the band's friendship with country act Big & Rich.
+The song was a deviation from the band's usual heavy metal style, taking on more of a country feel.
+Johnny Christ stated that the inspiration for the song came from the band's friendship with country act Big & Rich.
 Their influence can be heard in the background vocals of MuzikMafia member Shanna Crooks.